ROHIT-UDUTHA/ChefGPT/README.md

 Ever stared at a fridge full of ingredients with no idea what to make?
 ChefGPT is here to help!
 This little app is like having a personal chef in your pocket.
 It uses AI to whip up custom recipes based on your tastes, dietary needs, and whatever you've got on hand.

-The coolest part?
-You can just snap a picture of your ingredients, and ChefGPT will figure out what you've got and suggest recipes for you.

 ## ✨ What it Can Do

 - **Explore Cuisines**: Fancy some Italian, Mexican, or maybe Japanese tonight?
 Just pick a cuisine.
 - **Handle Your Diet**: Whether you're vegan, keto, gluten-free, or have other needs, ChefGPT has you covered.
 - **Dodge Allergies**: Got an allergy?
 Let the app know, and it'll keep those ingredients out.
 - **Use What You Have**: Tell it a few key ingredients, and it'll build a recipe around them.
-- **See-Food Diet**: Upload a photo of your food, and the app's AI vision will identify the ingredients for you.
 - **Wine Pairing**: Get a simple red or white wine suggestion to go with your meal.
 - **Full Recipe Details**: Every recipe comes with a title, instructions, prep time, wine pairing, calorie count, and nutritional facts.
 - **Simple & Clean UI**: Built with Streamlit to be easy and fun to use.